dspeyer/dspeyer.github.io/unsongrpg.md

 * 40: See clearly into the future during a solar eclipse
 * 50: Letter manipulation in the material world

-## Kabbalistic Knowledge
+## Understanding

+Knowledge and comprehension of the world as it functions via sephirot.
+Knowledge of the sephirot themselves, of sacred texts, and of languages.
 Finding relevant references in Tanakh or Talmud.
 Finding linguistic correspondences.

+Does not include how the world functions via math: that's Science.
+Also does not include practical skills: those are Metis.

 Example DCs: